mymth/vanillajs-datepicker/docs/overview.md

 You can update the selected date by editing the date string in the input field.

-> Since the built-in parser is very torelant of format errors, a small typing error can cause an unexpected (and sometimes unimaginable) date in the input field. _(See [How Built-in Parser parses](./date-string+format?id=how-built-in-parser-parses))_
+> Since the built-in parser is very tolerant of format errors, a small typing error can cause an unexpected (and sometimes unimaginable) date in the input field. _(See [How Built-in Parser parses](./date-string+format?id=how-built-in-parser-parses))_
 > If you think this is not good, you might want to consider using the [`updateOnBlur`](./options?id=updateonblur):`false` config option in order to implicitly nudge users to look at their input.

-## Keyboad Operation
+## Keyboard Operation

 You can operate date picker using keyboard.
 Here are the available keyboard operations.